YanwuZeng/genepleio/README.md

 # genepleio
 Genepleio is a program to calculate the gene pleiotropy.

-The software is developed in Gu Xun's lab in Fudan university and Iowa state university.
+The software is developed in Xun Gu's lab in Fudan university and Iowa state university.

 If you use it, please cite the following paper: